Skip to main content

 1st Set: Apple Valley 8, Prior Lake 6

-Apple Valley picked up right where it left off Wednesday, bolting out to 7-0 lead.
-The Eagles rallied to win their quarterfinal match over East Ridge was a near-perfect performance in the fourth and fifth set.
+Apple Valley picked up right where it left off Wednesday, bolting to a 7-0 lead.
+The Eagles rallied to win their quarterfinal match over East Ridge with a near-perfect performance in the fourth and fifth set.
 Prior Lake took a timeout and came back with five straight points.

 — Jim Paulsen